chhivit/chhoeunchivit.com/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: 腾讯
+  - name: Erply
     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I like reading about all kinds of subjects, writing, hiking and playing chess.

 #interests:
 #- Artificial Intelligence